 Poland

-Polish studies National Institute of Telecommunications Poland presented alternative methodology of White Space Spectrum assessment which can be considered for usage in some countries especially where high interferences levels coming from other broadcasting stations exists.
-Such methodology is not based on protection of minimum medial field strength for the planning but instead it is based on protection of interference-limited DTT coverage areas and respective higher values of required median field strength.
-Using such methodology it is possible to obtain a valuable number of available White Space Spectrum TV channels, while ensuring adequate protection of DTT coverage areas in the frequency range 470 – 790 MHz.
-Below it is shown background of the methodology and example result.
+Polish studies National Institute of Telecommunications Poland presented an alternative methodology of White Space Spectrum assessment which might be considered for usage in some countries especially where high interferences levels coming from other broadcasting stations exists.
+Such methodology is not based on protection of minimum medial field strength for planning as contained e.g. in the GE06 Agreement, but instead it is based on a protection of interference-limited DTT coverage areas.

-Current DTT situation example
+Example of a DTT/Current Situation in Poland

-In many European countries DTT stations coverage areas are limited mainly due to interferences coming from other DTT stations.
-Figure 66 shows an example of real DVB-T station coverage area which is limited due to interferences coming from other DTT stations.
+In European countries, DTT stations coverage areas are often limited by co-channel interferences from other DTT stations in the same country or in a neighbouring country.
+Figure 66 shows an example of theoretical DVB-T coverage area for fixed reception potentially limited by interferences from other DTT stations.
+All calculations in this example were made using ITU-R P. 1546-2 propagation model and parameters of DTT stations which will be used in real implementation.

-Figure 66: Example of coverage area of DTT station (Opole, ch.
-23).
+Figure 66: Example of coverage area of DTT station for fixed reception (Opole, ch.
+23)

-interferences levels from other Poland DTT stations
+interferences levels from other DTT stations in Poland

 Violet – interference limited coverage (~ 60 – 65 dBµV/m)